February 11, 2022

 The Insurance Companies

-While it might seem like an unfair policy, but when you look at the actual figures, it makes sense why insurance companies don't offer business interruption coverage due to the coronavirus.
+While it might seem like an unfair policy, when you look at the actual figures, it makes sense why insurance companies don't offer business interruption coverage due to the coronavirus.

-The SARS Outbreak
+Historical Context: The SARS Impact

 The second way is by forcing insurance providers to expand the meaning of property damage.
 Currently, property damage only takes into consideration actual physical damage to the property.
 To aid small businesses, the government pressures insurance providers to include the damage from a viral outbreak in their definition of "property damage."